Key takeaways

 Evolving supply chain concerns

 Potential supply chain issues in 2024 differ from what initially sparked inflationary concerns in 2021.
-At that time, pent-up consumer demand spiked following the economy’s “shutdown” phase, due to the COVID-19 pandemic.
-As consumers ramped up spending, supported by emergency government support programs to households and businesses, the global economy faced a shortage of commodities, parts or products that resulted in a supply-demand imbalance, forcing prices higher.
+After the onset of the COVID-19 pandemic, consumers ramped up spending, supported by emergency government support programs to households and businesses.
+The global economy faced a shortage of commodities, parts or products that resulted in a supply-demand imbalance, forcing prices higher.

 “Higher inflation reflected a restricted supply of goods at the same time that there was strong demand for many of those same goods,” says Tom Hainlin, national investment strategist at U.S. Bank.
 Energy and food products were leading drivers as inflation soared.
 The war between Russia and Ukraine, for a time, interrupted some shipments of energy and agricultural commodities from both countries.
 China's COVID-19 lockdown policies, which were in place until late 2022, hampered manufacturing and shipment of goods from Chinese firms.